 iDance is collaborative partnership co-funded by Erasmus+ which aims to support innovative practices in inclusive dance education that runs until the end of 2018.
 Project partners include Onassis Cultural Centre-Athens (Greece), Holland Dance Festival (Netherlands), Skånes Dansteater (Sweden) and Stopgap Dance Company (UK).
-Myrto Lavda, Head of Educational Programmes and Dora Vougiouka, Networking & Outreach Coordinator from co-ordinating partner, Onassis reflect on the project's progress.
+Myrto Lavda, Head of Educational Programmes and Dora Vougiouka, Networking & Outreach Coordinator from co-ordinating partner, Onassis reflects on the project’s progress.

 iDance is a strategic partnership co-funded by the European programme Erasmus+ which aims to bolster skills and to facilitate the development, transfer and implementation of innovative practices relating to the opening up of culture through dance.

 The project brings together four European partners, the Onassis Cultural Centre Athens (Greece), Holland Dance Festival (Netherlands), Skånes Dansteater (Sweden), and Stopgap Dance Company (UK) aiming to review current practices and barriers in dance training for disabled people and to put forward practical recommendations for overcoming these challenges by proposing a framework for development and training.

 iDance is intended to produce innovative approaches for addressing disabled and non-disabled people and the dance community, by providing more attractive education and training programmes, in line with individual needs and expectations.

 The project supports a training-based collaboration between cultural organisations, professional dance schools, dance companies, conservatoires, academics, NGOs, access workers, artists and disabled and non-disabled adults to develop, test and implement innovative course packages, enriching inclusive dance participation focusing on:

 i) Disabled and non-disabled people, with and without a prior involvement in dance.